A Guide to the 7 Market Research Top Companies for 2026

 2. Forrester

-Forrester is a leading global research and advisory firm that excels in providing customer-obsessed strategies for technology, marketing, and digital business leaders.
-While Gartner has deep roots in IT, Forrester has distinguished itself as one of the market research top companies by focusing intensely on the customer experience (CX) and how technology drives it, making it a critical resource for CMOs, CDOs, and CX professionals.
+Forrester excels in customer-obsessed strategies for technology, marketing, and digital business leaders.
+While Gartner has deep IT roots, Forrester focuses on customer experience (CX) and how technology drives it, making it critical for CMOs, CDOs, and CX professionals.

 Forrester Wave research methodology for market research top companies